sdthompson1/babylon/README.md

 One important distinction is that systems like Coq or Isabelle place a great emphasis on really making sure that the proofs are correct and trustworthy.
-On the other hand, systems like Babylon are willing to trust the results of an SMT solver, without further checks being made.
+On the other hand, systems like mine are willing to trust the results of an SMT solver, without further checks being made.
 This means that theoretically, a Babylon program could be successfully verified, yet not be correct, due to a bug in the SMT solver.
 (Or indeed a bug in the compiler itself!)
 Personally I am happy with this trade-off, but for users who really require a cast-iron guarantee that